 Other Scripture passages are worded in such a way as to imply that the biblical authors may have linked the beginning of life with conception:

 “Indeed, I was guilty when I was born; I was sinful when my mother conceived me.” — Psalm 51:5 (CSB)

 “For it was you who created my inward parts; you knit me together in my mother’s womb.” — Psalm 139:13 (CSB)

 In the latter of these two verses, the Psalmist says God created his “inward parts” when he knit him together in the womb.
 The Hebrew term translated “inward parts” (kilyah) was the term ancient Israelites used to refer to the seat of a person’s inner life — what we in English would call the heart, soul, or personality.

-Say what you will about the poetic nature of these verses– they still reveal that the Psalmist envisioned the child in the womb as a human person, complete with a soul.
+Admittedly these verses are poetic in nature.
+However, they still reveal that the Psalmist envisioned the child in the womb as a human person, complete with a soul.